-- What is sarcoidosis?
+- What Is It

-- What we know about sarcoidosis
+What to know about sarcoidosis

-- Living with sarcoidosis
+- Many patients with sarcoidosis require no treatment.

 What is sarcoidosis?

 Sarcoidosis is a disease that results from a specific type of inflammation of tissues of the body.
 It can appear in almost any body organ, but it starts most often in the lungs or lymph nodes.

 The cause of sarcoidosis is unknown.
 The disease can appear suddenly and disappear.
 Or it can develop gradually and go on to produce symptoms that come and go, sometimes for a lifetime.

 As sarcoidosis progresses, microscopic lumps of a specific form of inflammation, called granulomas, appear in the affected tissues.
 In the majority of cases, these granulomas clear up, either with or without treatment.
 In the few cases where the granulomas do not heal and disappear, the tissues tend to remain inflamed and become scarred (fibrotic).

 Sarcoidosis was first identified over 100 years ago by two dermatologists working independently, Dr. Jonathan Hutchinson in England and Dr. Caesar Boeck in Norway.
 Sarcoidosis was originally called Hutchinson's disease or Boeck's disease.
 Dr. Boeck went on to fashion today's name for the disease from the Greek words "sark" and "oid," meaning flesh-like.
 The term describes the skin eruptions that are frequently caused by the illness.

 What are causes and risk factors of sarcoidosis?